-The setting in MGS4 is Hordes of Metal Gear Rex and Ray clones destabilized the world, the Patriots do not control the world anymore, Ocelot is now subservient to Liquid, who now wants endless global war.
+The game's setting is Hordes of Metal Gear Rex and Ray clones destabilized the world, the Patriots do not control the world anymore, Ocelot is now subservient to Liquid, who now wants endless global war.
 In other words, the world he envisioned in MGS1, where soldiers would reign supreme and not politicians and civilians.
-So I really don't think that The Patriots are going to be left off the hook at the end of MGS4.
+So I really don't think that The Patriots are going to be left off the hook at the end of the game.

 True, but Liquid has sinister machinations which are just as bad.
 I imagine that Snake will, ultimately, be stuck in the middle of their battle and an ally of neither.

-It's possible that this is just one side of an argument we'll see develop further in MGS4.
+It's possible that this is just one side of an argument we'll see develop further in the game.
 Maybe he's wrong.

 Hell, knowing the Patriots, this is just one more step in their Gambit Roulette.
 As long as the MGS franchise proves profitable, there's no reason for that roulette to stop spinning any time soon.

-Revealed in MGS4, the original Patriots were Ocelot, Big Boss, EVA, apparently the surrogate mother of the Snake siblings, SIGINT, aka DARPA chief Donald Anderson in MGS1, Para-Medic, aka Dr. Clark the (wo)man (this was also retconned!) behind Cyborg Ninja, and Major Zero.
-However, by the time of MGS4, the only real member left of the "Patriots" was Major Zero, who had decided to leave his legacy in the hands of AI programs, with the GW program of MGS2 being one of them.
-But the War based society as depicted in MGS4 was the result of the A.I.
+Revealed in the game, the original Patriots were Ocelot, Big Boss, EVA, apparently the surrogate mother of the Snake siblings, SIGINT, aka DARPA chief Donald Anderson in MGS1, Para-Medic, aka Dr. Clark the (wo)man (this was also retconned!) behind Cyborg Ninja, and Major Zero.
+However, by 2014, the only real member left of the "Patriots" was Major Zero, who had decided to leave his legacy in the hands of AI programs, with the GW program of MGS2 being one of them.
+But the War based society as depicted in the game was the result of the A.I.
 Is a Crapshoot, as Major Zero by then is a senile old man.